 Right of way (ROW) is the area where the transmission facilities are placed.
-It is generally clear of tall vegetation and buildings.
-Certain rights are acquired by the utility in an easement, but the landowner remains the owner of the property.
+It is enerally clear of tall vegetation and buildings.
+Certain rights are acquired by the utility

 Fence Guidelines

 Fence wires mounted on wood posts can build up an electrical charge near power lines.
 Important factors are: